ooici/ion-functions/ion_functions/data/README.txt

           nor OPTABSN; rather, TEMPWAT_L1 from a co-located CTD would be used.

      * opt_functions_tscor.py -- Provides an array of the published
-       wavelength-dependent temperature and salinity correction factors.
+       wavelength-dependent temperature and salinity correction factors for the OPTAA data products.
 Values are provided by the vendor.

+       opt_ocr507_irradiance -- computes the SPECTIR_L1 data product.

 Partial Pressure CO2 (CO2)